prusa-dev/fibocom-connect-l8x0/Readme.md

 All script **_must_** be run as administrator

 - `connect.cmd`: Connect and monitoring
+- `connect_with_logs.cmd`: Connect and monitoring.
+With logging
 - `monitor.cmd`: Connection monitoring without connect
+- `monitor_with_logs.cmd`: Connection monitoring without connect.
+With logging

 ## Setup